Wills & Estates Representation

 Informative, Meticulous, and Detailed Estate Planning in York, Pennsylvania and Surrounding Areas

 Wills and estates collectively refers to an area of law that assists individuals with planning for the future, whether it’s how assets will be disbursed following their death or how doctors are to administer medical care should they become incapacitated.
 Estate planning, though legal in foundation, has become an art form only to be performed by the most skilled attorneys.
 Wills and estates covers estate planning and devising both wills and living wills.
 Coover & Scheidemann is comprised of a team of highly skilled, talented, and competent wills and estates attorneys serving Carlisle, Chambersburg, Harrisburg, Lancaster, Lemoyne, and York.
-We provide free initial consultations to prospective clients to help them evaluate the viability of estate planning.
+We provide low-cost initial consultations to prospective clients to help them evaluate the viability of estate planning.

 The Probate Process in Pennsylvania

 Wills and estates law is often referred to as probate.
 Probate is the court legal process that begins when an individual passes away.
 Most individuals pass away with some form of property or debt.
 Property can be real estate, furniture, bank accounts, or even life insurance proceeds.
 The probate process will determine what to do with these assets, how to pay off any outstanding debt (if at all), and to whom leftover assets should go.